 A draft version of this document was sent to Fire and Rescue NSW for review and comment.
-Fire and Rescue NSW provided a response (Appendix C) which indicated that it is satisfied with the Leachate Management Plan as provided.
+Fire and Rescue NSW provided a response (Error!
+Reference source not found.) which indicated that it is satisfied with the Leachate Management Plan as provided.

-2. Proposed leachate and fire water management system
+3. Proposed leachate and fire water management system.